Istana Negara (Jakarta): Residence of the governor-general

-After the death of J.A. van Braam, the house was brought over by the Dutch government in 1816.
+After the death of J.A. van Braam, the house was brought over by the Dutch government in 1821.
 The government used this building as the center of all administration and as the official residence of the governor-general during a stay in Batavia.
 The much larger building that was intended by Daendels to become the official residence of the governor-general of the Dutch Indies in Waterlooplein was delayed, and so it was never used as a residence for the governor-general, even after its completion in 1828.
 As the official residence of the governor-general, van Braam's residence was officially named Hotel van den Gouverneur-Generaal (Hotel of the Governor-General).

-Important occasions such as formal ceremonies or the Indies Council Meeting on every Wednesday were held in the palace.
+Important occasions such as formal ceremonies or the Indies Council Meeting every Wednesday were held in the palace.
 Godert van der Capellen became the first governor-general to officially reside in the palace in 1820.
-However Bogor Palace (Paleis te Buitenzorg) in Bogor (Buitenzorg) became the main residence, as most of the governor-generals preferred the temperate climate in the hillsides of Bogor.
+However, Bogor Palace (Paleis te Buitenzorg) in Bogor (Buitenzorg) became the main residence, as most of the governor-generals preferred the temperate climate in the hillsides of Bogor.

 In 1848, the first floor of the building was removed and the room which faced the Koningsplein was redesigned to be more open to the exterior.

 Expansion: Istana Merdeka

-Later the palace became too cramped with increasing administrative need, and thus a new palace was planned in 1869.
+Later the palace became too cramped with increasing administrative needs, and thus a new palace was planned in 1869.
 The new palace was completed in 1873 facing Koningsplein (King's Square) and it would be known as Koningsplein Palace.
 Together the palace would form the governor-general's palace compound in Rijswijk.

 In 1875, the complex was equipped with new iron fencing.
 Additional houses were built to accommodate the officials of the palace.

 Japanese occupation

 In 1942, the Japanese successfully invaded the Dutch East Indies.
 Governor-General Tjarda Van Starkenborch signed a capitulation to the Japanese army in the palace on 8 March 1942.
 Under the Japanese, the palace became the residence of the Saiko Shikikan (army commander) until the Japanese surrender in 1945.
 After the independence, the lion emblem of the Netherlands on the front facade of the building was removed.

-Since its existence, many important events took place in this building.
-Some of which include the declaration of the cultuur stelsel system by the Governor-General Graaf van den Bosch, the ratification ceremony of the Linggadjati Agreement on 25 March 1947 and the recognition of Indonesia's independence on 27 December 1949.
+Since its existence, many important events have taken place in this building.
+Some of these include the declaration of the cultuur stelsel system by the Governor-General Graaf van den Bosch, the ratification ceremony of the Linggadjati Agreement on 25 March 1947, and the recognition of Indonesia's independence on 27 December 1949.